andycasey/ges-idr5/README.md

+To-do:
-[X] Specify database structure
+- [X] Specify database structure
-[ ] Ingest new results from FITS files (overwrite any existing results) [ ] After ingestion, create new figures at the node-level.
+- [X] Ingest new results from FITS files (overwrite any existing results)
+- [ ] After ingestion, create new figures at the node-level.
-[ ] If all node results are in, produce wg-level comparisons.
+- [ ] If all node results are in, produce wg-level comparisons.

 Node-level comparisons:
 - FLAG distributions: